 - the amount of the transaction

-- a reference so you can identify the payment
+- a reference (so you can identify who you made the payment to, or where it came from)

 Making a payment